rach0022/mad9135-f20-p2-react-native-yelp/README.md

 ## MAD9135 Final Project

+## Bugs:

+- [ ] need to look at how helpers is exported, have to use function as getGeolocation.getGeolocation or getVenues.getVenues
+- [ ] data is being fetched from the yelp api but it is not being displayed in the flat list for some reason?

 ## Background

 You will build a simple app to look-up nearby restaurants using the Yelp Fusion API - Business Search.
 You may choose to target either iOS or Android for your app design, but it should be consistent with Yelp's Mobile Style Guide